ameksike/strapi-plugin-virtval/README.md

-# strapi-plugin-virtval
+# VirtVal

-Strapi plugin to add a field with a virtual or external value to an existing Content-Type
+Add a Field with a virtual or external value to an existent Content-Type